 Providing additional training where needed can be beneficial for individual drivers, the company, and even the clients.
 In particular, drivers should be able to recognize dangerous driving conditions, which oftentimes cannot be avoided and must simply be waited out.
 Even skilled drivers can benefit from a refresher course.

 Drivers should also keep certain supplies on hand in case of an emergency in winter conditions.
 Extra food and water are a must, as well as extra blankets and warm clothes.
-A battery powered radio can come in handy as well.
+A battery-powered radio can come in handy as well.

 If there is a chance of a winter storm in the forecast, freight companies must allow sufficient time for drivers to travel through weather-related traffic in treacherous conditions.
-Drivers should also be informed about road conditions as well as alternate routes to their destination.
+Drivers should also be informed about road conditions as well as alternate routes to their destinations.

 Cold temperatures can do serious damage to certain components of vehicles.
 It is crucial for freight companies to follow a strict vehicle maintenance routine to prepare for the weather.

 Electrical components are especially susceptible to winter weather and must be checked on a regular basis.
 Pay particular attention to the battery, which must work harder in the cold.
-When applicable, inspect electrical connections between the vehicle and trailer.
+When applicable, inspect the electrical connections between the vehicle and trailer.